ang-uio/Textmine/index.md

 ## Visualising Frequency Distributions of Tokens in Text

 Keypoints:
-- "A frequency distribution can be created using the ```plot()``` method."
+- A frequency distribution can be created using the ```plot()``` method.
-- "In this session you have also learned how to clean data by removing stopwords and other types of tokens from the text."
+- In this session you have also learned how to clean data by removing stopwords and other types of tokens from the text.
-- "A word cloud can be used to visualise tokens in text and their frequency in a different way."
+- A word cloud can be used to visualise tokens in text and their frequency in a different way.

 #### Graph
 The ```plot()``` method can be called to draw the frequency distribution as a graph for the most common tokens in the text.